 It ensures that your audiologist, no matter their background experience, has the capabilities to help anyone that needs assistance with their hearing.

 Once a student has successfully passed their internship, they are then awarded a Certificate of Clinical Practice (CCP).
 This needs to be reviewed every two years, maintaining the standards of audiologist conduct to a high degree of quality.

 It provides peace of mind, knowing that your audiologist is fully qualified to help you on your hearing journey.
 You should be aware that for some visits, you may be asked if it is okay for an intern to sit in on your test or consultation.
 If you don't feel comfortable discussing your hearing with two audiologists, feel free to let them know.

 You'll see that it is a learning experience for both your audiologist(s) and yourself, as well as any support persons you bring along.

-If you'd like to make a booking for a FREE* test, click here, or give us a call on 1300 308 125.
+If you'd like to make a booking for a no cost* test, click here, or give us a call on 1300 308 125.
 Our audiologists are more than happy to answer any questions you may have.